Philadelphia crime family: Current status

-Since Merlino's release from prison in 2011, the FBI and organized crime reporters believe he continues to run the Philadelphia-South Jersey Mafia.
-Merlino disputes this, claiming he retired from a life of crime.
-As of 2015, Merlino divides his time between south Florida and Philadelphia.
+Following Merlino's release from prison in 2011, the FBI and organized crime reporters believed he continued to run the Philadelphia-South Jersey Mafia.
+Merlino disputed this, claiming he retired from a life of crime.
+As of 2015, Merlino divided his time between south Florida and Philadelphia.

-While the family's criminal operations have greatly reduced over the years, experts believe they have been able to quietly maintain power and stability, and the family remains one of the most active and powerful Italian-American Mafia families.
+While the Philadelphia family's criminal operations have greatly reduced over the years, experts believe they have been able to quietly maintain power and stability, and the crime family remains one of the most active and powerful Italian-American Mafia families.
 In 2016, it was reported that some members were involved in Philadelphia's booming construction and home rehab industry.
 In January 2018, Merlino went on trial for racketeering, fraud and illegal gambling charges.
 After a trial ended in a hung jury, Merlino pleaded guilty to one illegal gambling charge and was sentenced to two years in prison.

 In April 2018, four soldiers and associates in New Jersey were arrested on drug trafficking charges.
 They are accused of distributing large amounts of methamphetamine, heroin, fentanyl and marijuana.
 They eventually pleaded guilty and were given sentences between five and 15 years.

 On November 23, 2020, 15 members and associates of the crime family were indicted on federal racketeering charges; among the defendants were reputed underboss Steven Mazzone and reputed capo Domenic Grande.
-The primary charges are loansharking, drug trafficking, and extorting illegal sports betting operators.
+The primary charges were illegal gambling, loansharking, drug trafficking, and extorting other criminals, including illegal sports betting operators and loan sharks.
+Interest rates charged on outstanding gambling debts were as high as 264%.
 After previously pleading guilty, underboss Steven Mazzone was sentenced to five years in prison on December 15, 2022.

+In 2024, Merlino was reportedly "shelved" by the Philadelphia family, essentially suspending his membership and making his persona non grata, after embarking on a career as a podcast host and sports betting tipster, and replaced as head of the crime family by George Borgesi.